-- Discrimination and employment practices liability are typical exclusions but still available from some companies.
+- Discrimination and employment practices liability are typical exclusions but are still available from some companies.
 If an association has employees, the board should ask for "employment practices liability" coverage.

 Statutory Protection.
 The Davis-Stirling Act protects volunteers from personal liability while on the board of directors provided the association maintained and had in effect at the time the act or omission occurred and at the time a claim is made D&O insurance of (i) at least $500,000 if the development consists of 100 or fewer separate interests or (ii) at least $1,000,000 if it has more than 100 separate interests.
 (Civ.
 Code § 5800.)
-EXCEPTION: The statutory protection against personal liability in excess of insurance coverage afforded volunteer directors is not available to director who own more than two units:
+EXCEPTION: The statutory protection against personal liability in excess of insurance coverage afforded to volunteer directors is not available to directors who own more than two units:

 This section shall only apply to a volunteer officer or director who is a tenant of a residential separate interest in the common interest development or is an owner of no more than two separate interests and whose ownership in the common interest development consists exclusively of residential separate interests.
 (Civ Code § 5800(e).)

 Definitions.
 Not all policies use the same definitions.
 When it comes to matters such as: "who is an insured" and what constitutes a "wrongful act," the definition can significantly alter coverage.